 To start making loans, you'll need to make lending offers which can be matched with creditworthy borrowers looking for a loan over your preferred lending term.
 Once your money has been matched you'll start benefiting from our great returns.

 Remember... money left in your Wallet doesn't earn any interest, so don't wait around if you want to keep your money working hard.

-Making lending offers is incredibly easy, and all you need to do is decide whether you wish to lend your money on loans up to 3 years, loans of 4-5 years or any combination of the two.
+Making lending offers is incredibly easy, and all you need to do is decide whether you wish to lend your money on Flexible loans, Growth loans or any combination of the two.
 There are two ways in which you can make lending offers.

 Automatic lending offers

 The first - and most convenient - option is to update your Lending settings to automatically lend any money you add to your account and any repayments you receive on your loans.
 This maximises your returns as your interest earns interest too, without you needing to lift a finger.
 To set this up, just follow these steps:

 - Click on the 'Lending settings' quick link from your lender dashboard

 - Select the 'Lent out' option for what to do with new money added to your account, and then select your preferred lending term(s)